jgulick48/rv-homekit/README.md

 ## Installation

 First you need to prepare a RaspberryPi as your host for the application.
 The OS that I'm using myself is [Ubuntu 20.04 server](https://ubuntu.com/download/raspberry-pi).
+You will need to use a RaspberryPi 3 or 4 and the 64 bit version of Ubuntu.

 If you have a separate WiFi network that you use for your devices configure the wireless on the pi to connect to that network.